Hanskhali rape case

-On 4 April 2022, a 14-year-old girl was raped in Hanskhali of Nadia district, West Bengal, India.
-The main accused are Brojogopali Gayali and his friends.
-Notably they are associated with TMC.
+On 4 April 2022, a 14-year-old girl was raped in Hanskhali, located in the Nadia district, West Bengal, India.
+The main parties accused are Brojogopali Gayali and his friends.
+Notably, they are associated with TMC.

 Incident and allegations

-A 14-year-old girl, who was a student of class 9, went to a birthday party at 4.00 pm on April 4 in the house of Brojogopal Gayali (alias Sohail Gayali), son of AITC leader Samarendra Gayali.
-She accused there she was gang-raped by Sohail.
-After the party she was covered with blood.
-With help of other pedestrians she somehow reached home at 7.30 pm and had headache and extreme pain.
-She was bleeding but his father accused that Sohail had come to their home and threatened to set their house on fire if they dared to take the profusely bleeding girl to the police station or the hospital.
-She bled to death.
-Within 30 minutes of her daughter's death, Sohail along with other TMC men attacked their home and again threatened to kill them, pointing a gun towards them.
-They took away the body by wrapping it in a mat on which she was lying.
-Her mother accused, “They didn't allow us to touch the body.
+On 4 April 2022 at 4:00 pm Indian Standard Time (UTC+5:30), a 14-year-old girl, who was a student of class 9, went to a birthday party at the house of Brojogopal Gayali (alias Sohail Gayali), who is the son of AITC leader Samarendra Gayali.
+There, it is alleged that she was gang-raped by Sohail.
+With the help of two unknown men and a woman who self-identified to News18 as Polly Biswas, she reached home at 7:30 pm expressing that she had a headache.
+Her father stated that the two unknown men threatened to set their house on fire if they took the girl to the hospital.
+She died the next morning.
+Her mother alleged that within 30 minutes of her daughter's death, Sohail and other men attacked their home and again threatened to kill them, pointing a gun towards them.
+They then took away the body by wrapping it in a mat on which she was lying.
+Her mother stated, “They didn't allow us to touch the body.
 They set it on fire in front of my husband and threatened us with dire consequences if we raised our voice or informed others.
 We had no option but to mourn the death silently.”
-They (12 men) took the body to the cemetery and burned the body.
-The villagers accused them "trying hard to burn a body”.
-A villager says, “They were in a hurry to burn the body quickly but did not bring wood with them to set up a pyre.
+A villager who witnessed the young men trying to cremate the body said, “They were in a hurry to burn the body quickly but did not bring wood with them to set up a pyre.
 They frantically collected dry wood and dry leaves from a nearby bush.
 But as that was not enough to set up the pyre, they doused the body with kerosene to burn it.”

-Her parents lodged police complaint on April 9.
+Her parents lodged the police complaint on 10 April.

 Reaction and role of the TMC Government

 Mamata Banerjee, chief minister of West Bengal questioned the rape.
 She commented, "This story they are showing that a minor has died due to rape, Will you call it rape?
 Was she pregnant or had a love affair?
 I was told the girl had an affair with the boy.”
 She was heavily criticized for this comment from the intellectual society as well as public.
 National Commission for Women (NCW) chairperson Rekha Sharma and West Bengal Democratic Woman's Association leader Kaninika Bose slammed her for the comment.
-Even, Asha Devi, mother Delhi rape victim Nirbhaya stated that she should not be CM if she had such mentality.
+Even, Asha Devi, mother of Delhi rape victim Nirbhaya stated that she should not be CM if she had such mentality.

 Multiple allegations were formed against the ruling TMC/AITC Government.
 Opposition leaders accused TMC for the broken law and order condition in state for which the rape case is proof.
 Also CPI(M) demanded answer on how the girl was cremated without any record.